LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

 - `<member>`
   - Container for an individual member’s entry.
 The `<member>` element will contain the following children:

-	- `<bioguideID>` (e.g., L000174)
+	- `<ID>` (e.g., L000174)
-	  - The unique ID value that originates in the Biographical Directory of the United States Congress, 1774-Present.
+	  - The unique ID value that originates in the [Biographical Directory of the United States Congress, 1774-Present](https://bioguide.congress.gov/).

 	- `<state>` (e.g., Vermont)
 	  - The state represented by the member.

 	- `<party>`  (e.g., Democrat)
 	  - The political party of the member.
-	  - Possible values are Democrat, Independent, or Republican.
+	  - Possible values are "Democrat", "Independent", or "Republican".

 	- `<district>`  (e.g., 4)
 	  - The Congressional district represented by the member (exclusive to House).